input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 bar2 g = r g -- warning not emitted here, since G2 cannot occur
 ```

-The new feature can be used from the GHC version 9.10
+This new feature can be used from the GHC version 9.10

 ## Other minor contributions